 Many animals have a water-based skeleton, or hydrostatic skeleton.
 Hydrostatic skeletons do not contain hard structures, such as bone, for muscles to pull against.
 Rather, the muscles surround a fluid-filled body cavity.
 In a worm, for example, movement occurs when muscle cells contract, and the contractions squeeze internal fluid (the hydrostatic skeleton) against the skin, causing the worm to stiffen and the body to shorten and widen.
 The squirming motion of a worm also depends on a hydrostatic skeleton.

 A second type of skeleton, the exoskeleton, exists in arthropods and mollusks.
-In mollusks, the exoskeleton is a hard, protective, outer covering; an example is a clamshell.
-When a clam's muscles contract, they close the shell rapidly, creating a spurt of water that propels the clam.
+In mollusks, the exoskeleton is a hard, protective outer covering.
+An example is a clamshell; when a clam’s muscles contract, they close the shell rapidly, creating a spurt of water that propels the clam.
 In arthropods, the exoskeleton also provides protection and movement.
 Usually, wings are attached by muscles in the hard body surface, which provides a foundation for the muscle contractions.
 Muscle contractions raise and lower the wings, allowing flight.

-1 ) that serves as a point of attachment for muscle.
+Vertebrates have an internal skeleton called the endoskeleton, a framework of bones and cartilage (see Figure 27-1) that serves as a point of attachment for muscle.
 The endoskeleton thus transmits the force of muscle contractions.
 The endoskeleton also provides support for the body (for example, the legs) and protection (the skull).